TalTech-HPC-Centre/taltech-hpc-docs/docs/software/elmerfem.md

 The following steps are needed to configure a simulation case (mostly on **base**).

-1. Create geometry in Gmsh, group and name physical volumes and surfaces (can be done on **viz**).
+1. Create geometry in Gmsh, group, and name physical volumes and surfaces (can be done on **viz**).

-2. Create mesh in Gmsh (large meshes can be created from the CLI in a batch job):
+2. Create the mesh in Gmsh (large meshes can be created from the CLI in a batch job):

     ```bash
     gmsh -3 geometry.geo
     ```

-3. Convert the mesh to elmer's format using ElmerGrid, including scaling if needed:
+3. Convert the mesh to Elmer's format using ElmerGrid, including scaling if needed:

     ```bash
     ElmerGrid 14 2 geometry.msh -scale 0.001 0.001 0.001
     ```

 4. Create a new project in ElmerGUI (can be done on **viz**):
-   - create project
+   - Create project
-   - load Elmer mesh (point to the created mesh directory)
+   - Load Elmer mesh (point to the created mesh directory)
-   - add equation(s)
+   - Add equation(s)
-   - add material(s)
+   - Add material(s)
-   - add boundary conditions
+   - Add boundary conditions
-   - create sif
+   - Create sif
-   - edit & save sif
+   - Edit & save sif

-5. Edit the `case.sif` file (mesh directory, some other parameters [e.g. calculate PrincipalStresses] can only be added in the sif file, not in the GUI).
+5. Edit the `case.sif` file (mesh directory, some other parameters [e.g., calculate PrincipalStresses] can only be added in the sif file, not in the GUI).

-6. Run simulation:
+6. Run the simulation:

     ```bash
     srun ElmerSolver
     ```

-    or create batch file and submit using sbatch.
+    or create a batch file and submit using sbatch.

-7. Postprocessing in ParaView.
+7. Postprocess in ParaView.